Tax Treaties

 3. UK-only unfurnished landlords trying to use Micro-Foncier.
 Micro-Foncier requires owning and letting a French property in addition to the UK one.
 If all your rental property is in the UK, Régime Réel is mandatory.

 4. Entering gross receipts for UK furnished rental under Micro-BIC.
 For UK property, you must manually subtract the allowance and enter the taxable profit.
 For French furnished property, the tax office does this automatically.
-Entering gross receipts for a UK property under Micro-BIC overstates your taxable income.

 5. Missing Form 2047 Section 6.
 This section is mandatory for UK rental income and is what triggers the Box 8TK credit.
 Without it, the credit cannot be applied and you will overpay French tax.